3dlg-hcvc/OPDMulti/README.md

 You can download our pretrained model weights (on both OPDReal and OPDMulti) for different input format (RGB, RGB-D, depth) from the following table.

-To evaluate our model, download the pretrained weights from the OPDMulti column.
-And to finetune on custom data, download the pretrained weights from OPDReal column.
+For model evaluation, download pretrained weights from the OPDMulti column.
+To finetune with custom data, use pretrained weights from OPDReal column, which are also utilized in OPDMulti results.

 ### How to read the table
 The "Model Name" column contains a link to the config file.
+"PSeg" is the part segmentation score, "+M" adds motion type prediction, "+MA" includes axis prediction, and "+MAO" further incorporates origin prediction.

 To train/evaluate the different model variants, change the ``` --config-file /path/to/config/name.yaml``` in the training/evaluation command.

 ### OPDMulti
 <table><tbody>